Wistaria and sunshine

 Reader, she did marry this less than charming suitor two years later, but that certainly wasn’t the end of her story.
 Having spent the first part of her married life in Berlin and becoming fluent in German, a visit to her husband’s country estate at Nassenheide in the spring of 1896 convinced her to move the family there permanently.
 In this beautiful garden, surrounded by her three young daughters, May would write Elizabeth and her German Garden (1898) and almost overnight become the celebrated author ‘Elizabeth’.

-We’ll be discussing The Enchanted April (1922) in the ‘chat’ thread for paid subscribers over the next few weeks.
+We’ll be discussing The Enchanted April (1922) over the next few weeks.
 Topics include women’s roles in this novel; is it escapist fluff or a feminist fairytale?
 Why has The Enchanted April been dismissed as a ‘middlebrow’ novel, and what does this tell us about literature by/for women in the 1920s?
 We’ll investigate the significance of the post-war setting... and much more besides.
-I hope you’ll join us.
+I do hope you’ll join us.
+More details about the 2025 book club schedule here:

-For now, I’d love you to tell me about your own experiences of a life-changing trip when you were younger, or a garden (real or fictional) that has stayed in your memory.
+I’d love to hear about your own experiences of a life-changing trip when you were younger, or a garden (real or fictional) that has stayed in your memory.
 If you have strong feelings about wistaria/wisteria, I’d love to hear about that too.
 Thank you for reading, and do click on the heart if you have enjoyed this post - it helps others to find it.

 Jennifer Walker, Elizabeth of the German Garden (Book Guild, 2013).